brandonleon/delt/README.md

 ## License

 This project is licensed under the [Creative Commons Attribution License (CC BY)](https://creativecommons.org/licenses/by/4.0/).
-You are free to use, distribute, remix, adapt, and build upon this work, even commercially, as long as you credit the original creator.
+You are free to use, distribute, remix, adapt, and build upon this work—even commercially—as long as you credit the original creator.